mkomert/SimpleECommerceNetCore/README.md

 # SimpleECommerceNetCore
-This project's aim to discover ecommerce with using .net core
+This project's aim to discovering ecommerce with using .net core